Amrus Natalsya: Life and creativity

 In 1957, he held his first solo exhibition in Jakarta, the first exhibition under the open sky in Indonesia.
 He presented his wooden sculptures up to four meters high.
-In 1959, Batara Lubis, the cartoonist A. Sibarani and him represented Indonesia at the International Youth Week in Vienna, and on the way back they visited the Soviet Union and China.
+In 1959, Batara Lubis, the cartoonist A. Sibarani and he represented Indonesia at the International Youth Week in Vienna, and on the way back they visited the Soviet Union and China.
 The following year he went to Jidda at the invitation of the mayor of the city to make a wooden panel with calligraphy.
 At the same time he performed Hajj.

 In 1960, at a student exhibition in Jakarta, he exhibited paintings on canvas, and again they attracted Sukarno’s attention: he bought the canvas "My friends" (1959).
 In 1961, together with other students (Misbach Tamrin, Kuslan Budiman, Adrianus Gumelar, and others) he created the Bumi Tarung art workshop in Jakarta.
 At the same time he took part in the activities of the People's Cultural Association (Lekra), which was under the auspices of the Communist Party of Indonesia.

-After the events of September 30, 1965 he was arrested and held in jail without trial and investigation until 1973.
+After the events of 30 September 1965 he was arrested and held in jail without trial and investigation until 1973.
 After his release from prison he worked in his workshop at the Anchol Arts Bazaar.
 Here he mastered a new genre - pictures on the boards, which became very popular among collectors.

 But he did not abandon his old passion for wooden sculpture - a series of sculptures "Noah's Ark" in 1998 at the exhibition in the Cultural Center of Jakarta was recognized as the best work of the exhibition and was acquired by the museum of the university "Pelita Harapan".
 As for the pictures on the boards, the most impressive series is "China Town", which he made under the influence of anti-Chinese pogroms in 1998 and exhibited in the prestigious Mon Monk Gallery (1999).
 Later, another solo exhibition was held in this gallery (2004) and the Canna gallery (2005).
 The most significant collection of his paintings and sculptures belongs to the Indonesian collector Etti Mustafa, who has been collecting his works since 1995.

+Amrus Natalsya died in Bogor on 31 January 2024, at the age of 90.